-f) Net claims incurred
+a) Net claims incurred

 This is gross claims incurred after adjusting for reinsurance claims recoveries.

-All claims paid and incurred are charged against the underwriting revenue account as expense when Incurred.
+All claims paid and incurred are charged against the underwriting revenue account as expense wren Incurred.
 Reinsurance recoveries are recognized when the company records the liability for the claims.

-Anticipated reinsurance recoveries on claims are disclosed separately as assets.
+Anticipated reinsurance recoveries on claims ore disclosed separately as assets.

-g) Management expenses
+f) Management expenses